manvi25bce10741/AI-ML-PROJECT/README.md

 This approach is similar to a basic recommendation system where decisions are made based on weighted conditions.

 TECHNOLOGIES / TOOLS USED:
-Python 3
+Python 3,
-Functions for modular programming
+Functions for modular programming,
-Conditional statements and scoring logic
+Conditional statements and scoring logic,
 GitHub for version control and repository management

 STEPS TO INSTALL AND RUN THE PROGRAM:
-Clone the repository
+Clone the repository,
-Navigate to the project folder
+Navigate to the project folder,
 Run the program

 LIMITATIONS:
-The system uses fixed rules and does not learn automatically Recommendations are general and may not fit everyone No real-time data is used
+The system uses fixed rules and does not learn automatically, Recommendations are general and may not fit everyone, No real-time data is used

 FUTURE IMPROVEMENTS:
-Add user feedback storage
+Add user feedback storage,
-Use real data for better recommendations
+Use real data for better recommendations,
-Convert into a web application
+Convert into a web application,
 Implement machine learning for personalization

 CONCLUSION: